 “Many of the rear-end auto accident cases we handle were caused by an inattentive or distracted driver,” Davis explains.
 “Whether it’s text messaging, checking email or browsing the web, just a few seconds of inattention can lead to a tragic, sometimes fatal automobile collision.”

-With nearly two decades of experience in representing motor vehicle accident victims, Davis has authored several legal books in hopes of better educating the public on the personal injury process.
+With nearly two decades of experience in representing motor vehicle accident victims - including accidents caused by distracted drivers - Davis has authored several legal books in hopes of better educating the public on the personal injury process.
 To help parents of teen drivers explain the responsibility of driving safely without distractions, Davis is offering a free copy of his book, “The Ten Biggest Mistakes that can Wreck Your Washington Accident Case,” for free to residents in Washington State.

 The 91-page legal guide, which is part of the Washington Accident Books series, explores the many factors that can contribute to a car accident and the overwhelming nature of navigating the insurance claims process.
 Davis hopes this educational tool will help reinforce the level of responsibility associated with being a safe driver and limiting distractions behind the wheel.